parcel-bundler/website/src/getting-started/migration.md

 ### Importing non-code assets from Javascript

-If you want import the url to an image (or a soundfile, etc.) from Javascript, you need to prepend `url:` to the module specifier (read more about named pipelines in [Plugin Configuration](</configuration/plugin-configuration/#predefined-(offical)-named-pipelines>))
+If you want import the url to an image (or a soundfile, etc.) from Javascript, you need to prepend `url:` to the module specifier (read more about named pipelines in [Plugin Configuration](</configuration/plugin-configuration/#predefined-(offical)-named-pipelines>)) or use `new URL("...", import.meta.url)`, which also gaining support across other bundlers.

 {% migration %}
 {% samplefile "index.js" %}